Luthaf/rascaline/docs/src/how-to/keys-selection.rst

 Keys selection
 ==============

-This examples shows how to tell rascaline to compute a set of blocks which correspond to predefined keys.
+This examples shows how to tell featomic to compute a set of blocks which correspond to predefined keys.
 This can be used to either reduce the set of computed blocks if we are only interested in some of them (skipping the calculation of the other blocks); or when we need to explicitly add some blocks